colinpaicemq/SMFFormatter/README.md

  If PRINT was specified, it creates in the output file

     SMF subsystem_id    :WAS

+xj(TCN              ,4  ,%nz   ,"IO Total conn time",  PRINT);
+1.  xj this is the number in 128 microsecond units.
+The macro converts the field to float and multiplies it by 128E-06 to convert it to seconds
+1. TCN is from SMF30TCN, variable name
+1. 4 a four byte field
+1.   %nz only print this if the value is non zero
+1. "IO Total conn time" the description of the field.
+1. PRINT when to print.
+This is statement that goes in an if (,,,) statement for example NOPRINT comes out as if(0) {} PRINT comes out as if(1) {}
+creates in the output file

+xh(CPT              ,4  ,%     ,"All TCB on CP     ",  PRINT);
+1.  xh this is the number in hundredths of a second.
+The macro converts the field to float and multiplies it by 0.010 to convert it to seconds
+1. CPT is from SMF30CPT, variable name
+1. 4 a four byte field
+1.  % or %nz.
+If this is %nz then only print if the value is non zero.  % print as default, any other value is used in the printf statement format field.
+1. "All TCB on CP     "  the description of the field.
+1. PRINT when to print.
+This is statement that goes in an if (,,,) statement for example NOPRINT comes out as if(0) {} PRINT comes out as if(1) {}
+creates in the output file

 xi(subtype    ,2,%     ,"SMF subtype", PRINT);
  1. xi format this as an integer